sharmatejas2003/T-Cart-An-E-Commerce-Web-Application/README.md

 **Public Access Using ngrok (Temporary Hosting)**
-When the application is not deployed on a cloud server, it can be exposed publicly using ngrok.
+When the application is not deployed on a cloud server, ngrok can be used to temporarily expose the locally running application to the public internet.

 **Steps:**
 ngrok http 8080